rreece/rreece.github.io/outline-of-philosophy/math.md

 ### Nominalism

 -   Antirealist

+Antisthenes:

+>   A horse I can see, but horsehood I cannot see.

+-   Plato: "Third Man Argument" in *Parmenides*
 -   [Ockham, William of (1287-1347)](http://en.wikipedia.org/wiki/William_of_Ockham)
 -   medieval nominalism
 -   positivism, Carnap, ESO
 -   *Science Without Numbers* [^Field1980]
 -   Bueno [^Bueno2013]

-Antisthenes:

->   A horse I can see, but horsehood I cannot see.

 [^Bueno2013]: @Bueno_2013_Nominalism_in_the_philosophy_of_mathematics\.
 [^Field1980]: @Field_1980_Science_Without_Numbers\.